-When you're trying to make healthier life choices, one of the first places to start usually by looking to sugar.
-It's known for being one of the worst things we have in our diet.
+When you’re trying to make healthier life choices, one of the first places to start is usually by looking at sugar.
+It’s known for being one of the worst things we have in our diet.
 Just about everything is full of it too, or so it seems.
-One way people look to try and cut that out is by buying sugar-free products or carb-free lifestyles, but that's not always a good call.
+One way people try to cut it out is by buying sugar-free products or carb-free lifestyles, but that’s not always a good call.
 Even these aren’t always the healthiest thing to do unless you know what you’re looking for.

 Want to move fast?
 Jump to the right section below.

 The health and fitness world is full of rumours and myths, and sugar-free snacks and diets are definitely up there with the worst of them for exactly that reason.
 It’s easy to jump straight to the assumption of sugar-free making things healthy, but it’s often just substituted by something just as bad.
 In fact, in some cases, they’re made even worse.